niroma/Wp-image-optimizer/README.txt

 1. **Robust** I needed a bulletproof plugin, able to handle thousands of files and working using cron-task with wp-cli.
 Most of the optimization plugins I had been testing failed, so I decided to build a new version of cw image otpimizer to suit my neeeds.

 == Installation ==
 1. Install littleutils on your Linux server (step-by-step instructions are below).
-1. Upload the 'wp-image-optimizer' plugin to your '/wp-content/plugins/' directory.
+1. Upload the \'wp-image-optimizer\' plugin to your \'/wp-content/plugins/\' directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the \'Plugins\' menu in WordPress.
 1. Navigate to the settings page (Media >> WP Image Optimizer) to optimize your files
 1. Done!

-= Installing littleutils: Ubuntu 16.04 LTS (64-bit) =
+### Installing littleutils: Ubuntu 16.04 LTS (64-bit)

 These instructions were tested with littleutils 1.0.27 and Ubuntu 16.04 LTS (64-bit).